Elekester/Starlit-Village/Guides/Augmenting.md

 ![Supporting Data](/Images/Augmenting_Method_Stats.png)

-\* The probability was calculated treating the two distributions as normal distributions with
+\* Averages and Standard Deviations were calculated using the geometric distribution.
+The probability was calculated using simulations.